 - The female equivalent of the mental health angle is having an attractive actress play an ugly character.
 But Hollywood Homely isn’t good enough; you would have to drastically change your physical appearance to do it.
 Actresses who have won Oscars this way include Charlize Theron, who put on 30 pounds and thinned her hair and eyebrows for Monster; Nicole Kidman, who wore a number of prosthetics to play Virginia Woolf (a character with mental illness, to boot) in The Hours; and Anne Hathaway, who played a bald, emaciated, filthy, and apparently toothless Broken Bird in Les Misérables in 2012.

 - Physical disability can get you an Oscar.
 This is what got Jamie Foxx a win for Ray, Al Pacino for Scent of a Woman, and Daniel Day-Lewis for My Left Foot.
 Even John Wayne got his only Oscar this way, by playing the half-blind Marshall Rooster Cogburn in True Grit.
+The Trope Maker for this sub-category is probably Jane Wyman, winning the gold statuette for playing a deaf woman in Johnny Belinda.

 - White Man's Burden is a common trend; a privileged white character will take it upon himself to help an underprivileged minority and thus show his nobility.
 It earns nominations – like for Gran Torino, The Blind Side, Freedom Writers, Glory Road, The Soloist, and Dangerous Minds – but of these, only The Blind Side got one.